Sersi: The Eternals (2006)

-Due to Sprite's attempt to become a human, Sersi lived in New York, where she planned parties for a living.
-There, she could neither remember her origin as an Eternal nor her powers.
-She was hired by Druig, currently deputy Prime Minister of Vorozheika, to publicize this small former Soviet republic by organizing a party at the Vorozheikan embassy.
-After the party was saved from a group of gunmen via the efforts of Mark Curry (who temporarily regained his powers, though means unknown even to him) and Iron Man, Iron Man questioned Sersi about registering, as she was a former Avenger.
-Sersi is shown to be perplexed by what he means, and Iron Man later is confounded when he finds that there are no longer any records of Sersi in the Avengers database.
+Sersi moved to New York, where she planned parties for a living.
+She could not remember her origin as an Eternal, nor her powers.
+She was hired by Druig, deputy Prime Minister of Vorozheika, to publicize a small former Soviet republic by organizing a party at the Vorozheikan embassy.
+After the party was saved from a group of gunmen by Mark Curry and Iron Man, Iron Man questioned Sersi about registering, as she was a former Avenger.
+Sersi was perplexed by this, and Iron Man was confounded when he finds that there are no longer any records of Sersi in the Avengers database.
 She tests her powers out and accidentally turns a cat into a dragon.

-If the Eternal known as Sprite is to be believed, the Eternals' memories of their history and lives are actually a complex illusion on his part (a possible retcon of the Eternals' origin brought to the fore in this new Comic miniseries), and Sersi is actually much closer to half a million years old rather than "just" at most five thousand years old (she has had the Eternal Makkari as an on-again, off-again lover for hundreds of thousands of years now if Sprite's story is true as stated).
-By the end of the series, she decides that she wants to resume her normal life, wishing to be neither an Eternal, nor lead the life as an Avenger that is offered to her by Tony Stark.
+If the Eternal known as Sprite is to be believed, the Eternals' memories of their history and lives are actually a complex illusion created by him (a possible retcon of the Eternals' origin brought to the fore in this new Comic miniseries).
+Sersi is actually much closer to half a million years old rather than five thousand years old and has had the Eternal Makkari as an on-again, off-again lover for hundreds of thousands of years.
+By the end of the series, she decides that she wants to resume her normal life, wishing to be neither an Eternal nor an Avenger.

-Now retired from the world of superheroics, Sersi later appears as the head of a party planning website.
+Retired from the world of superheroics, Sersi later appears as the head of a party planning website.
 She declines the Wasp's request to become an Avenger once again, but does use her powers to help the team track down Yon-Rogg.

 Death

-When the Final Host arrived on Earth, Sersi and all the other Eternals killed themselves after realizing the true purpose for which they were created.
+When the Final Host arrived on Earth, Sersi and all the other Eternals killed themselves after realizing their purpose.
 Her body was seen when Iron Man and Doctor Strange traveled to the mountains of Greece to get answers from the Eternals.